-www.basel.int/The Convention/Conference of the Parties/Reports and Decisions/tabid/3303/Default.aspx and the particular of the particula
+www.basel.int/The Convention/Conference of the Parties/Reports and Decisions/tabid/3303/Default.as px and provide the provided of the provid

 Figure 3.
 Waste Management Hierarchy8

 D. Environmentally sound management

 11. The Basel Convention Framework for the environmentally sound management of hazardous wastes and other wastes9 was developed to identify strategies that countries could implement at the national level and collectively to address the challenges of implementing ESM of wastes in a systematic and comprehensive manner.
 Intended as a practical guide for all stakeholders participating in the management of such wastes, the framework: